-On September 16, 1998, Prison Realty filed the Prison Realty Registration Statement on Form S-3 to register an aggregate of \$500.0 million in value of Prison Realty Common Shares, preferred shares and common share rights and warrants for sale to the public.
+On September 16, 1998, Prison Realty filed the Prison Realty Registration Statement on Form S-3 to register up to \$500.0 million of the Prison Realty Common Shares, preferred shares, common share rights and warrants and debt securities for sale to the public.
 Proceeds from these offerings will be used for the general corporate purposes of Prison Realty.
 These general corporate purposes may include, without limitation, repayment of maturing obligations, redemption of outstanding indebtedness, financing (in whole or part) of future acquisitions (including acquisitions of companies and/or other real estate properties in accordance with Prison Realty's business objectives and strategy), capital expenditures and working capital.
-As of the date of this Joint Proxy Statement-Prospectus, Prison Realty has issued and sold 362,731 Prison Realty Common Shares under the Prison Realty Registration Statement on Form S-3.
-From the effective date of the Prison Realty Registration Statement on Form S-3, October 14, 1998, until completion of the Merger, Prison Realty will not issue a number of Prison Realty Common Shares or securities convertible into Prison Realty Common Shares which would cause former Prison Realty shareholders to own more than 50% of the shares of New Prison Realty Common Stock.
+As of the date of this Joint Proxy Statement-Prospectus, Prison Realty has issued and sold Prison Realty Common Shares under the Prison Realty Registration Statement on Form S-3.